AkShAy707-hash/Arcade-Drive/README.md

 ### Project Description
-Fun little Old School style controller for enjoying games with friend
+Fun little Old School Arcade Machine style controller for enjoying games with friend

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+Today's world has TOoooo....less buttons & All screens....

 ### The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]